Gelaohui: Anti-colonial movement

 A year before the massacre of Manchus in October 1911, an oath against Manchus was sworn at the Great Goose Pagoda in Xi'an by the Gelaohui in 1911.
 Manchu banner garrisons were slaughtered in Nanjing, Zhenjiang, Taiyuan, Xi'an and Wuchang The Manchu quarter was located in the north eastern part of Xi'an and walled off while the Hui Muslim quarter was located in the northwestern part of Xi'an but did not have walls separating it from the Han parts.
 Southern Xi'an was entirely Han.
 Xi'an had the biggest Manchu banner garrison quarter by area before its destruction.

 The revolutionaries were led by students of the military academy who overcame the guards at the gates of Xi'an and shut them, secured the arsenal and slaughtering all Manchus at their temple and then storming and slaughtering the Manchus in the Manchu banner quarter of the city.
 The Manchu quarter was set on fire and many Manchus were burned alive.
 Manchu men, women and girls were slaughtered for three days and then after that, only Manchu women and girls were spared while Manchu men and boys continued to be slaughtered.
 Many Manchus committed suicide by overdosing on opium and throwing themselves into wells.
 The revolutionaries were helped by the fact that Manchus stored gunpowder in their houses so they exploded when set on fire, killing the Manchus inside.
 10,000 to 20,000 Manchus were slaughtered.
 The revolutionaries wore white badges to distinguish themselves when distributing guns at the captured arsenal.
 The Han Chinese revolutionaries suffered very few injuries or casualties while the Manchus were slaughtered since the Manchus were armed with inferior weapons while the revolutionaries had modern rifles from the arsenal.
 There were 5,000 Manchu adult men of fighting ability and they could do little as they were slaughtered.
-The revolutionaries killed all Manchu men, women and children untl Wednesday and after they continued killing all Manchu men while sparing only Manchu females.
+The revolutionaries killed all Manchu men, women and children until Wednesday and after they continued killing all Manchu men while sparing only Manchu females.